CintiaMoon/scripts/git/git-mastery.md

 * trees
 * blobs

 All these objects are immutable.
-Can be created and deleted but not changed.
+They can be created and deleted but not changed.

 Each `commit` points at a graph of `trees` and `blobs`.
 Each commit is a slice of your project history and each commit can point to one or more parent commits.

 Branches are references to a specific commit.
 Because commits point to other commits, a branch is essentially a pointer to a history of commits.
 There can be only one HEAD pointer, usually pointing to the current branch, and the branch is pointing to a commit.
 We can switch the HEAD pointer and the current branch (commit) by "checking out".

-### The Index
+### The **Index**

 The index stands between the working area and the repository - staging changes, ready for commit.
+You can often see the state of the index vs the repository by looking at the git status...

 `git status`